Recorded Books: History

+Mergers and deals

 Recorded Books was acquired by Haights Cross Communications in December 1999, where Recorded Books operated as a division of that company.
 In 2002, Haights Cross acquired Audio Adventures, a brand established in the truck stop market to tie in with 650 rental kiosks in truck stop centers Recorded Books previously had.
 In January 2014, it was announced that Haights Cross sold Recorded Books to Wasserstein & Co., an independent private equity and investment firm in New York and Los Angeles.

 In May 2014, Recorded Books acquired HighBridge Audio from Workman Publishing.
 HighBridge Audio was initially founded by Minnesota Public Radio in the early 1980s to produce and distribute recordings of Garrison Keillor's A Prairie Home Companion.
 Since then, HighBridge produced approximately 45 titles a year in the forms of spoken word audio cassettes, CDs and downloadable audio books.
 The company was best known for publishing public-radio related titles, as well as Oprah's Book Club titles.
 HighBridge made use of two readers in its audio book production for works primarily involving two main characters.
 Other popular titles published by HighBridge included The Time Traveler's Wife, Water for Elephants, Life of Pi and Across the Nightingale Floor.

 In January 2015, Recorded Books announced its acquisition of Tantor Media Later in 2015, Wasserstein sold Recorded Books to Shamrock Advisors, a private equity firm.

 In April 2017 the company reorganized.
 The new company name is RBMedia and its imprints include Recorded Books, HighBridge Audio, Tantor Media, ChristianAudio, Gildan Media, W.F.
 Howes (UK), and Wavesound (Australia).
 It would sell or distribute titles directly to customers through audiobooks.com, through libraries and resellers such as Audible.

 As of 2017, Recorded Books operates as an imprint of RBMedia.

 In June 2020, Recorded Books announced a deal for Blackstone Audio to exclusively manufacture, sell and distribute their physical media audiobook titles (CD & MP3) to consumers, retail, distribution and libraries in North America.